cryptohack/cryptohack-blog/_posts/2021-08-04-cryptoctf-hard.md

 #### Generating anomalous curves

-I refered to http://www.monnerat.info/publications/anomalous.pdf to generate anomalous curves, and iterated through all primes $p$ where $E_p$   was anomalous.
+I refered to [Generating Anomalous Elliptic Curves](http://www.monnerat.info/publications/anomalous.pdf) to generate anomalous curves, and iterated through all primes $p$ where $E_p$   was anomalous.
 If $q = 2p + 1$ was prime, then I stored the tuple $(p,a,b)$ in a list.
 I did this until I had plenty of curves to look through.

 ```python
 # http://www.monnerat.info/publications/anomalous.pdf